Fudan-iGEM/2024-wiki/src/parts.md

 Visit our [Improve](/improve/) page for parts we improved this year.

 Vist our [Part Collection](/part-collection/) page for parts we made in 2024.
-All parts detail at [the Registry](https://parts.igem.org/cgi/partsdb/pgroup.cgi?pgroup=iGEM2024&group=Fudan).
+Links to all parts available at [gitlab](https://gitlab.igem.org/2024/fudan/-/blob/main/groupparts.md).

 Back to [https://2024.igem.wiki/fudan/](https://2024.igem.wiki/fudan/)